kabaddiPy/kabaddiPy/pypi/prokabaddidata/1_DATA/Team-Wise-Data/README.md

 ### Defender_Skills_TeamWise

-Contains a file `aggregated_defender_skills_teamwise.csv` which has the following data:
+Contains a file `ALL_Defensive_Skills_Merged.csv` which has the following data:

 For all seasons post season 5:

 Each team (mostly) have the following:

+- Type 1

   1. A count of the skills used to carry out `successful tackles`.

-If a tackle was unsuccesful i.e. the raider managed to escape to the other side:
+- Type(2) If a tackle was unsuccesful i.e. the raider managed to escape to the other side:

   2. A count of the skill employed by the raider on the defenders that led to an unsuccesful tackle by the defenders. (termed `raider-skill`)

   3. A count of the "`counter-action-skill`" i.e. the tactic employed by the raider to escape the tackle attempt by the defending team.